Genia89/Genia89/README.md

   - Knowledgeable in CI/CD pipeline integration for testing using Jenkins

 currently_upskilling/learning/interested:
-  - Java
+  - JS
-  - API
+  - Playwright
   - Mobile Testing
+  - AI

-My forever Goals:
+forever Goals:
-  - Explore and test new platforms, and gain proficiency in a few new technologies.
+  - Explore and test new platforms, and gain proficiency in new technologies.

-hobbies:
-  - Reading
-  - Jogging
-  - Cooking
-  - Art
-  - Playing the steel tongue drum

 ```